 “Wrongful death” is a term that describes when someone’s negligence has caused an individual’s death.
 When you have lost a loved one unexpectedly, we know you have entered a dark and trying time.
-This is why our wrongful death lawyers maintain the highest standards of both professionalism and sensitivity.
+This is why our wrongful death lawyers maintain the highest standards of both professionalism and sensitivity in such tragic cases.
 A lawyer experienced in wrongful death claims can help you through the troubled times after a loved one’s untimely death.”Wrongful death” is a term that describes when someone’s negligence has caused an individual’s death.
 A wrongful death case can be complex.
 Aside from your loved one’s pain and suffering, and you and your family’s personal loss, there may be the concern of lost income, medical bills prior to the wrongful death and funeral bills.
 A lawyer handling wrongful death claims must be experienced, compassionate and sharp.
 Our law firm surpasses these standards every day in representing families who have lost loved ones in wrongful death incidents.

 We are Philadelphia wrongful death lawyers who represent clients in wrongful death cases in Pennsylvania, New Jersey, New York, Delaware, Maryland, and many other states.
 Finding a qualified wrongful death lawyer in Philadelphia can be challenging.
 We understand the distress your situation causes and work hard to make sure you receive the compensation you are due.

 If you are looking for a wrongful death lawyer, Villari, Brandes & Giannone is your first choice.
 Our experienced attorneys have both a track record of success, and are always available to answer your questions and address your concerns.

 If you have suffered the loss of a loved one as a result of someone’s negligence, call one of the wrongful death lawyers at Villari, Brandes & Giannone now.
 Time may be of the essence in protecting your legal rights.
 Contact us today for a free case evaluation!

 - If a spouse is living but there are no parents or children, then the spouse is given the entire estate.